alekseyl/enum_ext/README.md

        request.delivered!
        request.t_status % {date: Time.now.to_s}  >> Delivered at: 05.02.2016

-If you need select status on form and so:
+If you need select status on form:

         f.select :status, Request.t_statuses.invert.to_a